CakeDC/users/readme.md

 Feel free to change the routes here or add others as you need for your application.

+## Configuration options

+### Disable Slugs

+If the Utils plugin is present the users model will auto attach and use the sluggable behavior.

+To not create slugs for a new user records put this in your configuration: Configure::write('Users.disableSlugs', true);

 ## Requirements ##

 * PHP version: PHP 5.2+